simonw/llm/README.md

 Pass `--model <model name>` to use a different model.

+### Using with a shell

+To generate a description of changes made to a Git repository since the last commit:

+    llm "Describe these changes: $(git diff)"

+This pattern of using `$(command)` inside a double quoted string is a useful way to quickly assemble prompts.

 ## System prompts

 You can use `--system '...'` to set a system prompt.